 4. Honeypots: Decoy systems attract attackers, providing organizations an opportunity to analyze behaviors and strengthen defenses.

-To effectively incorporate network protection in their cybersecurity plans, organizations should:
+To effectively incorporate network protection against port scanning in their cybersecurity plans, organizations should:

 1. Conduct Regular Audits: Identify and close unnecessary open ports within the network.